 This KnowledgeBase is currently being updated to reflect recent changes under federal law.
 The current version is provided for your reference as much of the information may still be relevant.

 Purpose: Districts are required to take affirmative steps to address the language development of English language learners (ELLs) where the inability to speak and understand the English language prevents the students from effective participation in the district's regular education program.
 Element 1 addresses the legal requirements related to ELL students.
 Besides school leaders and staff members, these requirements must be understood by the entire school community.

-Guideline: Scientifically based research is a of the cornerstone of the No Child Left Behind Act.
-Principals, teachers, and appropriate district staff members must have a handle on its application to their districts and schools as it plays a prominent role in program development.
+Guideline: Scientifically based research is one of the cornerstones of the No Child Left Behind Act.
+Principals, teachers, and appropriate district staff members must have a handle on its application to their district's and schools' program development.
 The resources provided offer background information on the subject.

 This U.S. Department of Education guide offers "tools to educational practitioners that help distinguish practices supported by rigorous evidence from those that are not."

 This document provides a summary of the basic principles of scientific inquiry laying the groundwork for its application in education.
 These principles offer a framework for educators to use in assessing education research.